System Engineer, SATCOM

 Mr. Chris Badgett is vice president of Technology for Kratos Space.
 In this role, he sets vision, technology strategy and direction for a portfolio of Kratos Space products.
 This includes secure and protected virtual satellite ground solutions for military and commercial applications.
 Prior to Kratos, Mr. Badgett served in the Air Force as a weapons engineer in the Air Force Research Lab.
 Chris has also worked in the Space Development and Test Wing as a program manager for a satellite system developed by Ball Aerospace.
 Mr. Badgett holds a BS in Electrical Engineering from University of Tennessee and an MS in Space Systems from the Air Force Institute of Technology.

-Isotropic SystemsBrian Billman, VP Product Development, Isotropic Systems
+Isotropic SystemsBrian Billman, VP Product Management, Isotropic Systems

 Chief Strategy Officer